BS Medical Imaging

 - The student must make a grade of C or higher in each core course.
 Courses in which grades of less than C are made must be repeated and a grade of B or higher earned.

 - If the studentís core requirement grades fall below 2.0, the student has one semester in which to regain the required 2.0 QPA.
 Failure to bring the cumulative QPA up to 2.0 will result in dismissal of the student from the program.
-If a student makes two grades lower than C in 50.114 Concepts of Biology 1, 50.173 Anatomy & Physiology 1, 50.174 Anatomy & Physiology 2, 53.116 Technical Algebra for Health Sciences, and 54.107 Physics for Health Sciences, the student is dismissed from the program and must re-apply according to Internal Transfer Procedures.
+If a student makes two grades lower than C in BIOLOGY 114 Concepts of Biology 1, BIOLOGY 173 Anatomy & Physiology 1, BIOLOGY 174 Anatomy & Physiology 2, MATH 116 Math for Health Sciences, and PHYSICS 107 Physics for Health Sciences, the student is dismissed from the program and must re-apply according to Internal Transfer Procedures.

 Internal Transfer Students

 A student admitted to Bloomsburg University as a freshman in another academic discipline may apply to transfer into Medical Imaging.
 This option is only available to students who began their college education at BU.
 The application is made directly to the Allied Health Advisory Committee and will be reviewed on a rolling basis.
-The student must meet minimum guidelines: QPA of 2.5, a minimum grade of C in any core course that has been taken, and a minimum of B earned in any repeated core course.
+The student must meet minimum guidelines: GPA of 2.5, a minimum grade of C in any core course that has been taken, and a minimum of B earned in any repeated core course.
 The student will be contacted for an interview.
-If accepted into the program, notification will be forwarded to the Office of Academic Advisement.

 External Transfer Students